ePages-de/epages-devportal/_posts/2019/2019-06-25-euruko-2019-conference-on-a-ship.md

 Each day we had a special talk: the first day [Melanie Keatley](https://twitter.com/Keatley){:target="_blank"} showed us her owns Pokemons in her talk **It's very effective; using Pokemon to catch all code smells**.
 The second day [Richard Schneeman](https://twitter.com/schneems){:target="_blank"} as [Marie Kondo](https://twitter.com/mariekondo){:target="_blank"} explained us how we can relocate the code in order to optimize our code.
-In this talk he used his dotter as rabbit dubing, that was awesome.
+In this talk he used his daugther as a voice actor for a rabbit - that was awesome.

 ## Lighting talks